honeypieio/shrubcoop.org/content/working-groups/food-sharing.md

 +++
-address = "22 Bread Street, Edinburgh"
+address = "22 Bread Street, EH3 9AF"
 alt = "Food Sharing Button – This is the link to our Food Sharing area of the site.
 Click here to read about our food sharing activities." colour = "#137A0A" date = "2019-02-12T17:40:58+00:00"